IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-The comparison between contexts can support the choice of the other two hyperparameters.
+Within each context, equation \eqref{eq:Ed} is counterproductive when $\gamma_2$ is inappropriate, and $E_{d}$ gradually takes on a positive effect as $\gamma_2$ tends to{ward} 0.001 in general. {T}his is not true in the context of hard targets {when} all mutation offspring {are used} as crossover parents{; in this case, the} FID is abnormal at $\gamma_2=0.001$.
+We believe that {this} outlier is due to the randomness of the experiment.
+In summary, we set $\gamma_2$ to 0.001.
+Experiments show that this value is applicable to both real-world image datasets and synthetic datasets. {In addition,} the comparison between contexts can {justify} the choice of the other two hyperparameters.
 The crossover operator with soft targets is more promising than that with hard targets as expected.
 However, more crossover parents do not bring greater advantages.
-With both soft and hard targets, the results of the 2-parent methods are mostly better than the methods with more parents, both in terms of final FID and best FID.
-Therefore, our crossover operator employs soft targets in knowledge distillation and learns experience from only one pair of parents.
+With both soft and hard targets, the results of the {two}-parent methods are mostly better than the methods with more parents, in terms of {both the} final FID and {the} best FID.
+Therefore, our crossover operator employs soft targets in knowledge distillation{,} and {each offspring receives} experience from only one pair of parents.